Open-LinaOS-Foundation/LinaOS/Documentation/vm/unevictable-lru.rst

      of the statistics, etc..."
 [Rik van Riel]

  (2) We want to be able to migrate unevictable pages between nodes for memory
      defragmentation, workload management and memory hotplug.
-The linux kernel can only migrate pages that it can successfully isolate from the LRU lists.
+The linaos kernel can only migrate pages that it can successfully isolate from the LRU lists.
 If we were to maintain pages elsewhere than on an LRU-like list, where they can be found by isolate_lru_page(), we would prevent their